programmfabrik/fylr-plugin-geo-json-public/README.md

 ---

-## Search Manager
+## Map Search Manager

-The Search Manager, also known as the Map Companion, introduces a new way to filter and explore search results using geographic data.
+The Map Search Manager, introduces a new way to filter and explore search results using geographic data.

 - This functionality can be activated via the **"Show Map"** button located next to the **"Filter"** button in the main search interface.
 - When activated, an interactive map appears alongside the search results, displaying all objects that have `geo-standard` configured.